Scenesse Treatment May Improve Life Quality for EPP Patients: Study

 Share article via email

-A doctor searches on a computer while consulting with a patient.
+A doctor works at a computer desk while consulting with a patient.

 Treatment with Scenesse (afamelanotide) — an implantable medicine used to treat people with intolerance to light — can help improve life quality for those with erythropoietic protoporphyria (EPP), making it easier for them to do certain activities, such as going to work or on vacation, a recent study suggests.